github/docs/content/osmand/setup/uninstall-or-reset-without-losing-your-data.md

 versions: '*'
 ---

-Uninstalling or Resetting OsmAnd without Losing Your Data

 Please note that most versions of Android also remove an app's data folder when you uninstall an app (or when in Android's App manager settings you tap 'Clear data' to reset the app settings to default).
 If